George F. Edmunds: 1884 campaign

-Intraparty backlash, 1886
+1886 re-election

 Edmunds' refusal to support Blaine consequentially led to immense opposition from Republicans who pushed to deny him re-election in the 1886 midterms.
 A supporter of Blaine said of the Vermont senator:

 When the election drew closer, newspapers covering the race became either increasingly supportive or opposing towards Edmunds.
 The Vermont Watchman, which was noted for defending his stance on Blaine in 1884, turned the other direction and harshly attacked Edmunds.
 A number of smaller papers split, and the Burlington Free Press affirmed its support for the incumbent senator.

 Blaine himself held a strong contempt for Edmunds, and many of the former's supporters likely financed the movement to oust him.
 Despite such a fierce effort, Edmunds ultimately retained his seat when the state legislature soundly re-elected him.

 At Arthur's funeral in 1886, Edmunds extended his hand to Blaine.
-His Maine colleague, recalling the 1884 campaign, refused to shake it.
+Blaine, recalling the 1884 campaign, refused to shake it.

 Senate resignation, retirement and death

 Edmunds resigned from the Senate in 1891 in order to start a law practice in Philadelphia, Pennsylvania.

-He later retired to Pasadena, California where he died on February 27, 1919.
-He was buried at Green Mount Cemetery in Burlington.
+He later retired to Pasadena, California, where he died on February 27, 1919.
+He was buried at Green Mount Cemetery in Burlington, Vermont.